afstanton/molecule_core/README.md

 ## Usage

-TODO: Include short and useful examples for package users.
-Add longer examples to `/example` folder.
+There are no suitable examples on how to use this yet.

 ```dart
 const like = 'sample';